 With its balancing, healing qualities for the nervous system, Restorative yoga is therefore a panacea for every body!
 It also has many specialized applications, supporting those with conditions like anxiety, exhaustion, adrenal fatigue, chronic fatigue syndrome, hormonal imbalances and recovery from illness and surgery.

-Yin Yoga: deep releasepuppy_pose_lr
+Yin Yoga: deep release

 Introduced by Paul Grilley in the late 1980s, Yin Yoga is based on the ancient, Taoist concepts of yin and yang – the opposite and complementary principles in nature.
 It works synergistically with the principles of traditional Chinese medicine to shift ‘chi’ through the body – what we know in yoga as ‘prana.’
 In this traditional context, the quality of ‘yin’ can be described as stable, sturdy, feminine, passive, cold, and downward moving.
 The quality of ‘yang’ is understood to be changing, mobile, masculine, active, hot, and upward moving.
 From a physiological perspective, the muscles of the body are more yang in quality – warm and pliable.
 Whereas, the bones, connective tissue, joints and fascial network of the musculature are said to be more yin, cold and rigid in quality.
 Yin Yoga works with these more immobile areas of the body to create a gradual, long-term release.